Lynncubus/Lynncubus/README.md

 # Hi, i do a thing here sometimes.

-> Recently changed my username from `Luxizzle` to `Lynncubus`.
-I'm sorry if you ever for some crazy reason depended on one of my projects.

 Genderconfused and a programmer, name a better combination.

 You can call me Lynn, Lux or ~~Jelmer~~.